A guide of how to set and achieve goals

 Aristotle asserted long ago in his Politics: “Man is by nature a social animal … Anyone who either cannot lead the common life or is so self-sufficient as not to need to, and therefore does not partake of society, is either a beast or a god.”
 Social connections are an equally important need to our … Continue reading How to bring more connection to the workplace?

-I said goodbye to a close friend; cold calls; loads of rejections; free workshops; dating apps; endless networking; long hours; some extra weight; many airports; unresponsive clients; fakeness; multitasking; attachment to material stuff… I welcomed my newborn nephew Lukas; new love; spent and made time for family; strengthened some old friendships and made new; experienced … Continue reading Saying goodbye to 2018…
+I said goodbye to a close friend; cold calls; loads of rejections; free workshops; endless networking; long hours; some extra weight; many airports; unresponsive clients; fakeness; multitasking; attachment to material stuff… I welcomed my newborn nephew Lukas; spent and made time for family; strengthened some old friendships and made new; experienced a growing business; 5300m … Continue reading Saying goodbye to 2018…

 When presenting the co-active leadership model, I usually encourage people to figure out in which of the dimensions they are least comfortable in and what do they need to practice the most and get out of their comfort zone – so as to get the juiciest learnings.
 Mine has been the leader beside.
 Being a … Continue reading The challenge of co-hosting – the Leader Beside!